 Contact: Pamela Mudd Conlan (Delta)

-Come to our Angel Gowns service project on September 25, 2016.
+Come to our Back to School service project on Saturday, July 29, 2017.

 The oldest continuously engaged alumnae chapter, Omega Tau was previously known as the Texas Alumnae Chapter (TAC).
 Omega Tau has a long tradition of monthly bunko parties, rotating among members’ homes in the greater Houston area.
 They also participate in area fundraising events for charity and road trip to San Marcos each year to shop for the holidays.
 Omega Tau received the inaugural Outstanding Alumnae Chapter award at Convention 2016.